hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/deploy-and-verify-smart-contract.md

 ## What you will accomplish
 * [ ] Deploy your smart contract to Hedera Testnet and automatically verify
 * [ ] Verify a pre-existing smart contract on Hedera Testnet
-* [ ] Check the verificaiton status of a smart contract
+* [ ] Check the verification status of a smart contract

 ## Prerequisites